top of page

 Team

-We are a committed team of people from diverse backgrounds who believe in every community's vitality and possibility.
-The Whidbey Institute on Whidbey Island, outside of Seattle, WA., is our fiscal agent.
+We are a committed team from diverse backgrounds who believe in the power of community.

 Jerry Millhon

-Jerry Millhon founded Thriving Communities as an initiative of the Whidbey Institute while he was the institute’s Executive Director from 2010-2015.
-His skill in organizing and managing projects and mentoring leaders helped the institute recommit to teaching and supporting leaders of all levels, from local to global.
-He launched Thriving Communities in 2011 to focus on celebrating, connecting, filming, and encouraging people who are building better futures close to home—leaders of all ages and experiences who are facing local challenges head-on.
+Jerry Millhon founded Thriving Communities as an initiative of the Whidbey Institute while he was the Institute’s Executive Director from 2010-2015.
+His skill in organizing and managing projects and mentoring leaders helped the Institute through a challenging time of transition.
+He launched Thriving Communities in 2011 to focus on connecting, filming, encouraging, and celebrating people within organizations who make their communities thrive because of their work.
+It is his hope that our stories will inspire others to start similar projects in their community.
+In a challenging world, there is an inordinate amount of good news!
+Let's share and grow stronger communities!

 EMERITA CO-INSPIRATORS FOR THRIVING COMMUNITIES